Find the Perfect Fit for Your Team: The Ultimate Guide to Reversible Jerseys

 Pro style collar (left) vs reversible collar (right)

-As part of the reason that the jerseys are cheaper, your reversible jersey won’t have shoulder panels, which typically give the jersey a little extra room for shoulder pads.
+Because the jerseys can be cheaper, your reversible jersey won’t have shoulder panels, which typically give the jersey a little extra room for shoulder pads.

 As well, a reversible jersey doesn’t come with the option for a pro style collar, which is laced.